davidbmaier/totd-bot/README.md

 - Add better error handling for when the bot doesn't have permissions to post an error message - probably add a global method for it.
 - Add some server-specific ratings breakdown (i.e. store ratings per server so the ratings message can show both local and global ratings).
   - This might require some extra thought regarding scaling - since every new server increases the database size.
 It's not much, but I'd like to keep the footprint as minimal as possible (especially if the use case isn't really needed).
-- Find better voting emojis - the current ones are just screenshots from TMNF.
 - Add a short info message when joining a new server (if there's a reliable way to find the "main" channel).
 - More data (currently uses TM and TMX when available) - there's probably more interesting metadata the bot could display.
   - How many TOTDs did the author have before?